Hi, I’m Vinicius Brasil, and I have been selling real estate here in Santa Clara for 20 years.

-I had seen members of my family do well investing in real estate and I decided that if I was going to make the change now would be the time.
+I had seen members of my family do well investing in real estate, and I decided that if I was going to make the change, now would be the time.

 Understanding Homes and Neighborhoods

 After a few years, my parents were able to buy a home on a janitor’s salary and the money my mom made from cleaning homes.

-They taught me how to ride a bike, play football, baseball, go fishing, how to fix things, they took me camping, mountain biking, to the beach.
+They were all older than me, but they took me under their wing.
+They taught me how to ride a bike, play football, basketball, how to hit a baseball, go fishing, and how to fix things.
+They took me camping, and mountain biking.
+In the summer we would go to the beach almost every week.
 We went on so many adventures, and those experiences gave me the confidence I have today to do anything.

 Learning what a Real Estate Professional Does

-If I was going to represent a client on a home purchase or sale, I wanted to make sure they were going to get value from that experience and help them as much as I could to make the best decision possible.
+If I was going to represent a client on a home purchase or sale, I needed to make sure they were going to deal with a professional, someone that could provide them with valuable information so that they could make the best decision possible.

 When I would meet with contractors or foundation experts, I would grill them on their processes and ask questions to understand why a home was experiencing certain issues.

-Whether it was meeting with the city planning department to ask questions about permits, or standing on top of a roof with the roofer, I soaked it all in and learned as much as I could.
+Whether it was meeting with the city planning department to ask questions about permits or standing on top of a roof with the roofer, I soaked it all in and learned as much as I could.